Symmetries Beget Symmetries: Ghostly Higher-Form Symmetries and the Descent Equation: The Batalin--Vilkovisky formalism revisited

 that induces a Hodge dual map

-Cellular cocycles in general do not not admit a wedge product except in the case where the cellular structure is in fact a triangulation.
+Cellular cochains in general do not admit a wedge product except in the case where the cellular structure is in fact a triangulation.
 In that case, one can define a cup product of cochains:

 The dual of a triangulation is, however, rarely a triangulation.
 One can always pass to a more refined cellular structure (which can be chosen to be a triangulation); if \(\Lambda'\) refines \(\Lambda\) (such that there is a cellular morphism \(\Lambda\to\Lambda'\)), then there exists a canonical map